gitcpy/diagram-zoom-drag/README.md

 	Movement Controls:

 	Movement Buttons: up-left, up, up-right, left, right, down-left, down, down-right.
 Each button shifts the diagram by a set distance, allowing for precise repositioning within its container.
+And an eye button in the center which could hides or shows the move and zoom panels.

 	Zoom Controls: